realworldocaml/book/en/error-handling.md

 idiom becomes clearer and easier to manage.

 There are other useful idioms encoded in the functions in `Option`.
-Another example is `Option.both`, which takes two optional values and produces a new optional pair that is `None` if either of its arguments are `None`.
+One example is `Option.both`, which takes two optional values and produces a new optional pair that is `None` if either of its arguments are `None`.
 Using `Option.both`, we can make `compute_bounds` even shorter.